 On 29 June, 2017, during a routine medical appointment on the morning of my 41st week of pregnancy, I was informed my son had no heartbeat.
 I had experienced symptoms of preeclampsia, and he had been moving less than usual the previous week, but none of my providers had been concerned.
 Despite concurrent care, participation in a home nurse education program, and 50+ hours spent reading books and attending childbirth classes, I was blindsided.
 I had no idea that babies died.

-One of the few things I am grateful for is that I wrote to my son throughout our pregnancy.
-I wrote to him in excitement; I wrote to him in love.
-And after he died, I kept writing.
 About three months after his death, I thought about sharing these letters in some public way.
 I was nervous, but I wondered if this might be a method to share important information with the world.
 Because it’s an important and misunderstood aspect of nature that babies die, and mothers grieve.
-And grief is both natural and real.
+And grief is both natural and permanent.

 Nine months later; one year after the death of my son, I am launching this site.
 I am sharing this story with all of you.